 Comparing Effectiveness vs Efficiency

-This concept of effectiveness before efficiency comes from a sub-section of Agile computer programmers (also: check out our Agile Results articles on how to implement this for yourself).
+This concept of effectiveness before efficiency comes from a sub-section of Agile computer programmers (also: check out our Agile Results articles on how to implement this for yourself and our Scrum content for teams).
 The short version is that Agile programming is a process of rapid software development, where you use multiple iterations and prototypes to push through an application at breakneck speed.
 With such an emphasis on speed, it’s no surprise that most Agile programmers are all about efficiency.
 But a small group of them have recognized that it is often better to be effective rather than efficient.

 The main problem with placing efficiency before effectiveness is that some people end up wanting to do things fast/perfectly, before they’ve even started doing them at all.
 This of course, creates some problems.
 You’ll often see people procrastinate, try to perfect some tiny detail, or take a long time to get things started when they’re trying to be efficient before being effective (there some irony there, I know).
 What happens is this: they’ll start doing something, realize that their chosen path is “too slow” and then switch to another process… and another, and another – the net effect is inefficiency, and ineffectiveness.